3 Myths Keeping Mortgage Originators From Closing More Refinance Loans

 The growth of refinance pipelines is determined by a mortgage originator’s ability to capture new prospects.
-This time of year usually calls for increased focus on purchase business, but with current market conditions, capturing additional refinance prospects is key to increasing closed loan volume.
-Here are three beliefs that could be detrimental to refinance growth strategies in 2020:
+Here are three beliefs that could be detrimental to refinance growth strategies:

 1. The Belief That Spring Is Only Purchase Season

 Favorable weather and low rates usually create strong purchase market conditions, however, a lack of affordable inventory remains a challenge for many prospective home buyers.
 “It is challenging – especially for those potential buyers – where we have a good economy, low interest rates and a soaring stock market, yet are finding very few homes available for sale,” said Lawrence Yun, NAR Chief Economist.
 According to the National Association of Realtors Pending Home Sales Index Report, at the close of 2019 contract activity experienced month-over-month declines in all four major U.S. regions.
 In the December report, Yun predicted, “Due to the shortage of affordable homes, home sales growth will only rise by around 3%.”
 Originators focusing marketing efforts exclusively on purchase loans are setting themselves up to miss out on new business from the immense opportunity the refinance market has created.